bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-3.md

 | Active Directory Web Services         | ADWS             | 9389/TCP |                                                                                         |

 ### ActiveDirectory PowerShell module
-A very powerful toolset that is included in Windows are the Remote Server Administration Tools (RSAT), which has been installed in the Offensive Windows VM in the [Offensive setup: Offensive Windows VM](/living-off-the-foreign-land-windows-as-offensive-platform-part-2#offensive-setup-offensive-windows-vm) section.
+A very powerful toolset that is included in Windows are the Remote Server Administration Tools (RSAT), which has been installed in the Offensive Windows VM in the [Offensive setup: Offensive Windows VM](/living-off-the-foreign-land-windows-as-offensive-platform-part-2#offensive-setup-offensive-windows-vm) section in part 2.
 RSAT consists of Microsoft Management Console (MMC) snap-ins, command-line tools as well various PowerShell modules for remote management.
 One of those modules is the `ActiveDirectory` module which contains close to 150 cmdlets which can be listed using `Get-Command -Module ActiveDirectory`.

 Because the Offensive Windows VM is not officially part of the domain, depending on the cmdlet used it might be required to use the `-Server` parameter which is supported by most of the cmdlets in the `ActiveDirectory` module to force the cmdlet to interact with the domain controller in the target network.
 As discussed in an earlier section, all (Kerberos) authentication is transparently taken care of by the respective authentication package.
 To avoid to have to specify the `-Server` parameter each time, it is possible to configure that for certain cmdlets (any cmdlet where the noun starts with AD) the `-Server` parameter is automatically added with the specified value.
 The following line of PowerShell can be used for that.